BobbyBurt/LittleFellas/README.md

 - [ ] Test ideal size of sprites
 - [ ] prototype the most fun ways of interacting with creatures.
 The gameplay will be focused around them

+- [ ] can the tank be the same size across different resolutions?

 - [x] Set up Newgrounds.io
 - [ ] uhh can I call NGio.js functions the way it's set up?